amacevedof/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * arCoeff(): Autorregresion coefficients with Burg order equal to 4
 * correlation(): correlation coefficient between two signals
 * maxInds(): index of the frequency component with largest magnitude
-* meanFreq(): Weighted average of the frequency components to obtain a
+* meanFreq(): Weighted average of the frequency components to obtain a mean frequency
 * skewness(): skewness of the frequency domain signal
 * kurtosis(): kurtosis of the frequency domain signal
 * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.